Top 10 Dogs Good With Children Part II

 Number 1 – Golden Retriever

 It was close, but the Golden Retriever edged out the Labrador Retriever by a single point.
 The two dogs are very similar however I had to give the nod to the Golden in Energy (Medium-High vs High for the Lab) and Size (The lab is slightly larger which I considered less favorable to the smaller Golden).
-The Golden received lower marks for it’s higher maintenance coat.
+The Golden received lower marks for its higher maintenance coat.
 From Wikipedia:

 Friendly, confident, biddable.
 Never timid or aggressive.
 The Golden Retriever temperament is a hallmark of the breed and is described in the standard as “kindly, friendly and confident”